Deep Earth DIALOG

 JS2 Geodynamical Constraints at Different Scale

-JS3 Plate Reconstructions: Paleomagnetism, Hot Spots and Marine Magnetic Anomalies
+JS3 Plate Reconstructions: Paleomagnetism, Hot Spots and Marine Magnetic

 JG3 Advances in Geophysical Data Collection and Dissemination